usefulalgorithm/usefulalgorithm/README.md

 - _Void Patrol_, by Void Patrol
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Let Me Out_, by Fatboi Sharif, Driveby
 - _Excelsior_, by Benny The Butcher
 - _IOX_, by LA Timpa